paulhibbitts/published-markdown-files/leap-into-open-publishing-guide.md

 ### The Pro Shortcut

-Instead of using the Web Page Builder every time, you can also **edit URL parameters directly** when viewing the published page!
+Instead of using the Web Page Builder every time, you can also **edit URL parameters directly** when viewing a published page!

 ### Example URL Breakdown